-Consideration should be given to:
+Consideration could be given to:

-- Provide greater clarity around what the NDIA will fund and support versus health system services. - Integrated care plans for people with complex needs (e.g. people living in shared supporting living) explore opportunities for people to have funding parcels or bundles supported by health services and NDIS. - Appoint specialist intermediaries to support LACs and Early Childhood Early Intervention (ECEI) Access partners with planning for complex cohorts.
+- Integrated care plans for people with complex needs (e.g. people living in shared supporting living) explore opportunities for people to have funding parcels or bundles supported by health services and NDIS. - Appoint specialist intermediaries to support LACs and Early Childhood Early Intervention (ECEI) Access partners with planning for complex cohorts. - Set up a panel of specialist registered providers for independent functional assessments, using an functional instrument